gstoyano/target-dev.en/help/dev/before-administer/recs-api/manage-custom-criteria.md

 1. Send the request and note the response.
 ![EditCustomCriteria4](assets/EditCustomCriteria4.png)

-Let's verify the success of the updated custom criteria, using the **Get Custom Criteria API**.
+Let's verify the success of the updated custom criteria, using the **[!UICONTROL Get Custom Criteria API]**.

 ## Get Custom Criteria